-The Prevelo has a gain ratio of 3.8, which places it on the higher-end of the gain ratios for 16″ bikes.
-Lower gain ratios make it easier to start pedaling, which makes them better for beginning riders but does limit the top speed of the bike.
-Low gain ratios also make the bike easier to pedal up a hill.
-Most 16″ bikes are made with a lower gain ratio to help beginning riders start to pedal easier as well as gain speed faster.
-Bikes are much more stable at higher speeds, so reaching faster speeds more quickly is ideal for beginning and especially timid riders.
+The Prevelo has a gain ratio of 3.8, which places it in the mid-range of gain ratios for 16 inch bikes.
+Lower gain ratios make it easier to start pedaling.
+This makes them better for beginning riders but does limit the top speed of the bike.

 Prevelo Alpha Two vs. Cleary Hedgehog vs. woom 3

-Prevelo Alpha, Cleary and woom’s 16″ bikes are all amazing.
+Prevelo, Cleary and woom 16 inch bikes are all amazing.
 With all three bikes at our disposal for several months, we can honestly say that you really can’t go wrong with any of the bikes, but they are uniquely different.
 While all the bikes perform flawlessly around the neighborhood, each bike excelled slightly better in distinct situations.

-Prevelo Alpha Two: Wide handlebars make it more “mountain bike” style as it provides a wider base for the hands.
-Their set up is ideal for adventurous young riders who are ready to hit the pump track, single track, or every curb between the park and your house.
+Prevelo Alpha Two: Wide, lower handlebars make it more “mountain bike” style as it provides a wider base for the hands.
+This set up is ideal for adventurous young riders who are ready to hit the pump track, single track, or every curb between the park and your house.

-Cleary Hedgehog: A slightly more aggressive geometry combined with its lower gain ratio of 2.88 makes it better for adventurous kids who are either riding around hills or are planning on hitting basic single track with mom or dad.
-The Cleary also has the ability to lower or raise the gain ratio within the range 2.56 to 3.54 to adjust for hills or flat rides.
+Cleary Hedgehog: A slightly more aggressive geometry combined with a lower gain ratio of 2.88 makes it better for adventurous kids who are either riding around hills or are planning on hitting basic single track with mom or dad.
+The Cleary also has the ability to lower or raise the gain ratio within the range of 2.56 to 3.54.
+(This requires a separate rear cog.)

 woom 3: The upright position makes it ideal for timid riders or those who are hesitant to start riding.
-The woom3 is also a great all-around bike for the average rider who is planning on riding around the neighborhood or paved bike trails.
-Fined tuned from top to bottom and backed by years of research, woom bikes pioneered the upright positioning for beginning riders and is a tried and true favorite for our testers.
+The woom 3 is also a great all-around bike for the average rider who is planning on riding around the neighborhood or paved bike trails.

 |Bike||Prevelo Alpha Two||woom 3||Cleary Hedgehog|